Iterative Next Boundary Detection for Instance Segmentation of Tree Rings in Microscopy Images of Shrub Cross Sections: Method

 \subsection{Training Procedure}

 Since INBD is an iterative procedure, errors caused by an earlier ring get easily propagated onto the later rings.
-It can however also recover from previous mistakes if trained with an \emph{iterative training} procedure: the training loop should incorporate several prediction iterations instead of only taking the boundary points from the annotation as the starting point for the polar grids.
+It can however also recover from previous mistakes if trained with an \emph{iterative training} procedure: rather than using only the (near-perfect) boundary points from the annotation, the training loop should incorporate previous (possibly faulty) predictions as the starting point for polar grids.
 Listing \ref{lst:training} shows the high-level pseudo code for one training epoch.

 \lstdefinestyle{customc}{ belowcaptionskip=1\baselineskip, breaklines=true, frame=L, showstringspaces=true, basicstyle= \ttfamily, identifierstyle=, stringstyle=, backgroundcolor=, }

 Where not otherwise mentioned we use $n=3$ iterations per epoch.